mypreview/woo-additional-terms/readme.txt

 5. Additional terms and condition checkbox on the WooCommerce checkout block page.

 == Changelog ==
+= 1.6.7 =
+* Improved escaping of terms page content on the checkout shortcode.
+* Compatibility with WordPress 6.6
+* Compatibility with WooCommerce 9.2

 = 1.6.6 =
 * Compatibility with WooCommerce 8.9.